The word ‘Quotable’ (adjective) describes a statement or line that is so clever, meaningful, or memorable that people want to repeat it.

 Example Sentences:

-• The movie’s final scene had a in line that left the audience reflecting on its deeper meaning.
+- The movie’s final scene contains a quotable line that left the audience reflecting afterward.

 Quotable Synonyms: